Kong/unirest-obj-c/README.md

 -------------------

 ### Installing
-Download the Objective-C unirest Library from <a href="https://github.com/Mashape/unirest-obj-c">GitHub</a> and import the folder into your project
+<a href="https://github.com/Mashape/unirest-obj-c/archive/master.zip">Download</a> the Objective-C Unirest Library from <a href="https://github.com/Mashape/unirest-obj-c">GitHub</a> (or clone the repo) and import the folder into your project.

 The Unirest-Obj-C client library requires ARC (Automatic Reference Counting) to be enabled in your XCode project.
 To enable ARC select your project or target and then go to Build Settings and under the section Apple LLVM compiler 3.0 - Language you will see the option Objective-C Automatic Reference Counting: